-For TDL job postings, the specialized skills were similar from 2019 through the COVID-19 pandemic.
-Truck driving and trucking industry knowledge were new to the top 10 requested skills during the COVID-19 pandemic, in replacement of budgeting and customer contact.
+For TDL job postings, the specialized skills differed from 2021 after the COVID-19 pandemic.
+Microsoft Office and productivity tools, general sales and occupations health and safety. new to the top 10 requested skills after the COVID-19 pandemic, in replacement of forklift operation, truck driving and logistics.